herbdankerson/freshbot/project-docs/project-architecture.md

 - Tests dedicated to agent plumbing will live under `tests/agents/`, mirroring the module layout once implementations land.

 ## MCP Services
 - `codex-mcp` (under `mcp/codex-mcp`) exposes project-aware read/search/edit tools over FastMCP.
 The docker compose service binds the repo into `/workspace` and `/app` so chunk edits update ParadeDB and rewrite the underlying files.
-Use it to manage `project_code` and `project_docs` content without leaving the compose network.
+It now filters development artefacts via `kb.*` tables + the `is_dev` flag instead of separate schemas.
+- Flag management is centralised in `cfg.flags` with runtime helpers under `freshbot.registry.flag_registry`.
+Every ingest or search call resolves flags through this registry so new booleans can be introduced without code changes.
+- Cross-document references live alongside metadata (`metadata->'references'`).
+The helper `freshbot.references` extracts reference IDs, resolves related entries/documents, and surfaces backlinks in `search_entries` / `get_document` responses.
   - The server also mirrors each tool behind a `GET/POST /tools/...` REST surface for quick curl checks, and supports a file-upload helper (`upload_document`) that writes into the configured `CODEX_UPLOAD_ROOT` (defaults to `/workspace`).

 ## Registry Tables & Live State